aspose-slides/Aspose.Slides-Reference-Tutorials/slides/english/java/charts-graphs/aspose-slides-java-add-charts-formulas/_index.md

 ---
-title: "Mastering Aspose.Slides Java&#58; Add Charts and Formulas to PowerPoint Presentations"
+title: "How to add chart to PowerPoint using Aspose.Slides for Java"
-description: "Learn how to automate the creation of dynamic charts and formulas in PowerPoint presentations using Aspose.Slides for Java.
-Enhance your data visualization skills with this comprehensive guide."
+description: "Learn how to add chart to PowerPoint with Aspose.Slides for Java, create dynamic PowerPoint charts, and calculate chart formulas in automated presentations."
-date: "2025-04-17"
+date: "2026-01-11"
 weight: 1
 url: "/java/charts-graphs/aspose-slides-java-add-charts-formulas/"
 keywords:
 - Aspose.Slides Java
 - dynamic PowerPoint charts
 - PowerPoint presentation automation
 ---

 {{< blocks/products/pf/main-wrap-class >}}